 Before I delve into the Cesare/Lucrezia goodness, I will take some time to mention a few other storylines that I liked.

 First is Sancha.
 Juan goes to Naples to check her out as a bride for his younger brother Gioffre, and we meet Sancha, and she’s just badass.
-A sharp, clever tongue, and she’s a total slut but just doesn’t give a f—k and I admire that.
+A sharp, clever tongue, and she’s promiscuous but just doesn’t give a f—k and I admire that.
 Sancha’s half-brother (in the TV show, though historically that’s inaccurate) is Alfonso.
 There’s just something about Alfonso.
-He’s funny, and he’s got this squeaky voice that would be so annoying if I just didn’t love every single thing he was saying (he and Lucrezia, when they eventually marry, will be the *perfect* match!
-For that reason alone).
+He’s funny, and he’s got this squeaky voice that would be so annoying if I just didn’t love every single thing he was saying.

 Their father is practically catatonic, and Alfonso is constantly saying insulting things to him, but he’s also the one that feeds him and there’s a pretty tender moment later on that I don’t want to spoil for you.
 Their father is also batsh-t crazy, but I don’t want to spoil that for you either.
 However, the place where Sancha takes Juan to have sex totally plays into how fearless she is.